 The Maori people of the Waihao trace their tipuna (ancestors) back to the arrival of two waka at the mouth of the Waihao River.
 A semi-permanent settlement was established there.

 Two of the women of the tribe - Waiariki-o-aio and Tapuiti - particularly loved the sweet flavour of the Hao eel of the Waihao River and it is said that this is the reason that the Waitaha people stayed here.
 Tapuiti is credited with starting and being responsible for the construction of permanent eel weirs throughout the island.

 Take a stroll around Waimate for historical insights and fantastic photo opportunities.

 Download the Waimate Historic Walk brochure for your self-guided tour here.
-You’ll find that many of the buildings have interpretive plaques, and you can discover more at the Waimate Museum, and the Waimate i-site, or chat to the locals.
+You’ll find that many of the buildings have interpretive plaques, and you can discover more at the Waimate Museum, and the Waimate Information Centre, or chat to the locals.

 There’s also a self-guided walk in the Waimate Old Cemetery, where stories told by the headstones trace the early settlement of our district.
 The only monument to Queensland Harry is his headstone in the Waimate Cemetery.
 You can learn more about him, and our other interesting early settlers, by doing the self guided walk of the old cemetery, download your copy here.

 You can also check out the Strawberry Heritage Trail — a three-hour drive taking in historic highlights on the coast and inland, download map here.

 Bushtown Waimate is a replica Edwardian town, under development, bringing the logging past of Waimate to life.
 Featuring a steam sawmill, bushman's hut and miniature train, and the team has big plans for the future.